whyscream/minimal-mvc-framework/README.rst

   needed, but was forced to implement.

 My conclusion was actually that there must be reasons I wasn't aware of for all this complexity.
 The only way to find out what those were, was to try and write it myself.
-This project is a simple-as-possible MVC framework in less than 200 LOC (excluding the example application).
+This project is a simple-as-possible MVC framework, written in around 250 LOC (excluding the example application).
 I don't say it's production quality, but it works and has all basic features.

 Setup